esp-rs/book/src/writing-your-own-application/configuration.md

 # Configuration

-The [esp-config] crate provides a way how to manage configuration settings.
+The [esp-config] crate provides a way to manage configuration settings.

 ## Usage

-The full list of available options could be found in the docs.
+The full list of available options can be found in the documentation.

 For example, if you want to place a function in your code in the RAM (`ESP_HAL_CONFIG_PLACE_SPI_DRIVER_IN_RAM`), which is set to `false` as default, you need to create an environment variable with the same name and modify its value: